80TTA of Income Tax Act: Meaning, Deduction Limit, Claim Process

 FAQ

 Q1.
-What is Section 80TTA of the Income Tax Act, 1961?
+What is 80TTA of the Income Tax Act of 1961?

-Section 80TTA of the Income Tax Act, 1961 allows for deduction of interest earned from the savings bank account by the assessee during the relevant financial year.
+Section 80TTA of the Income Tax Act, 1961 allows for the deduction of interest earned from the savings bank account by the assessee during the relevant financial year.

-• Resident Individuals
+Resident Individuals

-• Non-Resident Individuals having NRO Account in India
+Non-resident individuals having NRO Account in India

-• Hindu Undivided Family (HUF)
+Hindu Undivided Family (HUF)

-Deduction under Section 80TTA is not allowable in case: where the income derived from the savings account held by the assessee on behalf of the partnership firm or Association of Persons (AOP) or Body of Individuals (BOI).
+Deduction under Section 80TTA is not allowable in cases: where the income is derived from the savings account held by the assessee on behalf of the partnership firm or Association of Persons (AOP) or Body of Individuals (BOI).
 Thus, a partner or a member of the partnership firm or AOP or BOI respectively maintaining the savings bank account on behalf of such a firm or entity, cannot claim deduction under Section 80TTA.

 Section 80TTA lists the types of interest income that individuals or HUFs can claim.
 The following are the incomes eligible for deduction under Section 80TTA:

-• Interest income from savings bank accounts held with the bank or banking institution.
+Interest income from savings bank accounts held with the bank or banking institution.

-• Interest income from savings accounts maintained with the co-operative society engaged in the banking business
+Interest income from savings accounts maintained with the co-operative society engaged in the banking business

 Q5.
 What is the maximum deduction allowed under Section 80TTA?